anic17/terminal-ads/README.md

 - 🤡 **Completely Unnecessary**: It's not a big surprise.

 ## Why?
 Because every space should be monetized.
+Every blank space is an opportunity for advertising.
 And also, because nobody asked for this.

 ## Usage